stadium-software/textbox-icons/README.md

 # Textbox Icons

-Leading or trailing icons in TextBoxes can be used purely for aesthetic reasons, but they can also help users understand the meaning of a field in one quick glance.
+Leading or trailing icons in TextBoxes can be used purely for aesthetic reasons, but they can also help users understand the purpose of a textbox at a glance.

 ![](images/view.png)